“New Age” Religion

 This of course puts them in the category of not believing the Bible, which, if held to their death, would result in the judgement of Rev. 20:11-12.

 The simple truth is, that since Acts 28:25-28; the Salvation of Christ has been on offer to all in the world, by simple sincere acceptance of His death on the cross of Calvary, which does not need any other action, or manmade procedure to give the individual full access to eternal life!
 It is not contingent on Church attendance, good works, or any burden that men or women in Pulpits may try to impose for their own, or their Churches control reasons!
-This truth sets people free (John 8:32); and they are then sealed until Christ Jesus raises them to eternal life!
+This truth sets people free (John 8:32 & 36); and they are then sealed (2Cor.
+1:22; Eph.
+1:13 & 4:30) until Christ Jesus raises them to eternal life!

-The realisation by adherents of “New Age Religion or Practice”, will be stark when the present “Age” culminates.
-It will also coincide with other aspects of earth’s people’s, which are to be judged by the Godhead!
+The realisation by adherents of “New Age Religion or Practice”, will be stark when the present “Age” (see: Bible Dispensations) culminates.
+It will also coincide with other aspects of Earth’s people’s, who are to be judged by the Godhead!

 To add flesh to the bones of these brief comments; below is the attempt at definition by Wikipedia; and some eminent contributors.